-As required under the provisions of Regulation 33 of the SEBI Listing Regulations, Mr. Rakesh Reniwal, Managing Director and Mr. Shantisarup Reniwal, Executive Director have reviewed the Audited Financial Results and Cash Flow Statements for the Financial Year ended March 31, 2018 and accordingly have provided a certificate, which is enclosed separately at the end of this Report.
+As required under the provisions of Regulation 33 of the SEBI Listing Regulations, Mr. Rajeev Reniwal, Managing Director has reviewed the Audited Financial Results and Cash Flow Statements for the Financial Year ended March 31, 2018 and accordingly has provided a certificate, which is enclosed separately at the end of this Report.